WinVector/PDSwR2/RenderedExamples/c09_Unsupervised_methods.md

 #   Look at the values of the CH criterion as a function of k.

 # Note 6:
-#   Compare the above to the CH values for the
+#   Compare these to the CH values for the
 #   hclust() clustering.
-They’re not quite the same, because the
+They’re not quite the same,
-#   two algorithms didn’t pick the same clusters.
+#   because the two algorithms didn’t pick the same
+#   clusters.

 # Note 7:
 #   kmeansruns() also returns the output of